 Families That Lost Loved Ones in Astroworld Crowd Surge Turn Down Travis Scott’s Offer to Pay for Funerals

-Several families of the 10 people who died from severe injuries sustained in a massive crowd surge at the Astroworld festival in Houston on Nov.
+Several families of the ten people who died from severe injuries sustained in a massive crowd surge at the Astroworld festival in Houston on Nov.
 5 have turned down an offer by headliner Travis Scott to pay for their loved ones’ funeral costs.
-According to an Associated Press news report, attorneys for the victims’ families said they got a letter from the rapper’s attorney in which the offer to pay for funerals was made.
+According to an Associated Press news report, attorneys for the victim’s families said they got a letter from the rapper’s attorney in which the offer to pay for funerals was made.

 Lives Changed Forever